 In August 2016, the FASB issued ASU No. 2016-15, "Classification of Certain Cash Receipts and Cash Payments," which addresses the Statement of Cash Flow classification and presentation of certain cash transactions.
 ASU No. 2016-15 is effective for our fiscal year commencing on January 1, 2018.
 The effect of this amendment is to be applied retrospectively where practical and early adoption is permitted.
 We expect to adopt ASU No. 2016-15 for our fiscal year commencing on January 1, 2018.
-The adoption of ASU No. 2016-15 will not have a material effect on our consolidated financial position or our consolidated results of operations.
+We do not anticipate that the adoption of ASU No. 2016-15 will have a material effect on our consolidated financial position or our consolidated results of operations.